 The first thing to consider before you build a pool is whether it will benefit you financially.
 While a pool requires a significant financial outlay initially, it will definitely add value to your home overall, when it’s time to sell.
 Some real estate experts say that having a pool can increase your home’s value by as much as 5%.

-There are many other features you could add to your home to increase its value, but nothing will be as powerful as a beautifully presented, sparking swimming pool.
-It is a timeless feature, always capable of attracting buyers’ attention.
+There are many other features you could add to your home to increase its value, including landscaping and alfresco spaces, but nothing will be as powerful as a beautifully presented, sparkling swimming pool.
+A new swimming pool is a timeless feature, one that’s always capable of attracting the attention of homebuyers.

-A pool allows you to create your own luxurious, private haven.
-In terms of beauty and elegance, a well-designed pool is hard to beat.
-Complementing your pool with decking, paving and attractive landscaping will help you create a relaxed holiday atmosphere at home and a valuable investment.
+One of the biggest benefits to having a pool at home is that it allows you to create your own luxurious, private haven.
+And in terms of beauty and elegance, a well-designed pool is hard to beat.
+Complementing your pool with decking, paving and attractive landscaping will further help you create a relaxed holiday atmosphere at home and a valuable investment.

 The best time to install a pool is usually when you’re building your new home.
-Access is often easier, and you won’t have the disruption to your life you may experience if you put in a pool at a later date.
+Access to the site is often easier, and you won’t have the disruption to your life you may experience if you put in a pool at a later date.
 There are usually some cost savings too, as it’s faster and easier for the pool builder to get the job done at this stage.
-Look for a reputable pool builder who is used to working alongside a new home builder, regarding timing and installation of services.
+To maximise the timing and installation of the pool, look for a reputable pool builder who is used to working alongside a new home builder.

 Can you afford it?

-Building a pool requires a significant investment.
-While the cost depends on the model, size, features and materials used, a pool is not a one-off expense.
-It requires constant maintenance, as well as utilities such as electricity and water, accessories, equipment, chemicals and additional insurance.
+Building a pool requires a significant financial investment.
+While the overall cost depends on the model, size, features and materials used, a swimming pool is not a one-off expense —it requires constant maintenance, as well as utilities such as electricity and water, accessories, equipment, chemicals and additional insurance.
 And remember, the initial costs go beyond just building the pool.
-You also need to allow a budget for a deck or tiled surround, landscaping and whatever else you have in mind.
+You will also need to budget for a deck or tiled area, landscaping and whatever else you have in mind.

 Have you got time to maintain it?